Sdcrouse/Sdcrouse.github.io/_posts/2020-12-07-refactoring_my_react_redux_project_with_hooks_part_1.markdown

 2. You *really* need to optimize your app for speed and performance, or
 3. Your component is small enough that it can be refactored easily.

 The reason I'm saying this is because quite a few of my components (including the JournalEntryForm) needed to be refactored with two or three hooks.
 However, I often couldn't refactor with one hook at a time without breaking my app.
 As a result, I made a lot of changes in a few commits, which can easily create bugs unless you're *super* careful.
 This will be especially evident in Part 2, when I discuss how I refactored my App and BeachesContainer components.
-In fact, [the React documentation itself advises against doing this](https://reactjs.org/docs/hooks-intro.html#gradual-adoption-strategy)!
+In fact, [the React documentation *itself* advises against doing this](https://reactjs.org/docs/hooks-intro.html#gradual-adoption-strategy)!

 In the future, I'll create new components with hooks from the get go, rather than try to convert class components into functional components with hooks.
 "If it ain't broke, don't fix it", as they say.

 ## Conclusion
 Despite the fact that it isn't recommended, I refactored my Beach Journal's class components into functional components with hooks.
 In the process, I learned a lot about how hooks work (and *don't* work).
 While I wouldn't suggest doing this with super-complicated components, it can be a good exercise to refactor a small component with hooks to get a feel for them.

-The `useState` hook made it much easier to work with local state in a component, and `useDispatch` prevented the need to use `connect` and `mapDispatchToProps`.
+The `useState` hook made it much easier to work with local state in a component, and `useDispatch` prevented the need to use React Redux's `connect` and `mapDispatchToProps` methods.
 In both cases, I was able to shrink my components and make them easier to read.
 And if I'm not mistaken, all of these changes together made the Beach Journal run a little bit faster.

-In Part 2, I will go over how I refactored a few of my other components with React's `useEffect` hook, React Router DOM's `useLocation` hook, React Redux's `useSelector` hook, the Reselect library, and memoization.
+In Part 2, I will go over how I refactored my App and BeachesContainer components with React's `useEffect` hook, React Router DOM's `useLocation` hook, React Redux's `useSelector` hook, the Reselect library, and memoization.
 Stay tuned, readers!

 ## Resources
 1. [GitHub repository for the Beach Journal app](https://github.com/Sdcrouse/beach-journal-client)